ProblemSetters/1589710-flutter-timer/README.md

     - display the Start button
   - Clicking on the start button, the timer should start decreasing.
     - the timer should only stop at 0.

+Task 2 is to complete the implementation of `lib/timer_controller.dart` according to the following requirements:

+- Fill in the \_timer code to periodically decrease the value by 1 in every 1 second and stop at 0

 Initially, the file is filled with boilerplate code.